molpopgen/fwdpy11/_sources/pages/advancedtopics.md

 Some care is required starting a simulation from a tree sequence (see {ref}`here <precapitation>`) or finishing a simulation with one (see {ref}`here <recapitation>`).

-If simulating with discrete recombination positions (see {ref}`here <geneticmapunit>`), it may be important to realize that the current stable releases of `msprime` model continuous recombination breakpoints.
+If simulating with discrete recombination positions, it may be important to realize that the current stable releases of `msprime` model continuous recombination breakpoints.
 A future `msprime` release will support discretized positions.

 When simulating with genome lengths longer than unity (1.0), determining the correct recombination rate for `msprime` needs additional work.